 When it’s time for dessert, grab a Hawaiian rainbow shaved ice.

 When it comes to the perfect “fusion” cuisine, Turkey comes first.
-The blend of eastern and western flavors come together harmonically in this beautiful city.
+The blend of eastern and western flavors come together harmonically in the beautiful city of Istanbul.
 The result is a glorious array of tastes, flavors, smells, and cultures.

 As you walk the streets, you’ll smell simit cooking, which is like a bagel and pretzel combined.